-Fast forward thirty years later, and here we are united with 1,075 confirmed cases of FOP individuals known globally and a team of phenomenal researchers and physicians.
+Fast forward 34 years later, and here we are united with approximately 1,000 confirmed cases of FOP individuals known globally and a team of phenomenal researchers and physicians.
 The IFOPA is now a mature organization that encompasses my founding dream to support families, fund research, and raise awareness on a global scale.

 There have been many dedicated people since 1988 that have molded the foundation of today's success stories surrounding FOP.
 The IFOPA has provided the platform for growth, commitment, focus and community needed for the inclusion of families living in a world of uncertainty and rarity.
 All the while, it is the families and people with FOP, that have driven the story line, made the sacrifices, and funded the many milestones that have led us to today’s summit.
 It is the voices that have gathered as one, that have made a beautiful and unique melody.

 My personal story is unique to me and yet all too familiar to the families of this community.
 Undoubtedly, we are bound by the fact that we each hold a common torch that shines bright for a treatment and a cure for FOP.